 Greetings fellow practitioners,

-I hope that this talk may prove to be educational, interesting and useful.
+I hope that something in this talk is useful to you,

 Ajahn Achalo Bhikkhu